 Be advised that the addressee must present a valid Swedish ID to retrieve registered mail from the designated local delivery location

 - Application Fees are payable at the time of your appointment at the Embassy.
-The fee for a Consular Report of Birth Abroad is $100 per child, and Passport fees are $115 for children under age 16 and $145 for those over 16.
-Payment may be made by credit card, U.S. dollars or SEK cash.
+The fee for a Consular Report of Birth Abroad is $100 per child, and Passport fees are $135 for children under age 16 and $165 for those over 16.
+Payment may be made by credit card or U.S. dollars.
+Note: We no longer accept SEK cash.
+To use a credit card, it must be unlocked for foreign/U.S. transactions.
+If paying by USD, the bills must be clean, unmarked, and undamaged.
 We do not accept personal checks.

-Processing time for a complete Consular Report of Birth Abroad and first Passport is approximately 15 business days.
+Processing time for a complete Consular Report of Birth Abroad and first Passport is 3-4 weeks.

 You may download the checklist as a PDF here.
 You are not required to bring the checklist with you; it is for your information only.